omr-turbo/gc-arrays-tutorial/worksheet.md

 ### Implement the RefArray allocator

-Implement the primitive-initializer for `RefArray`:
+Implement the primitive-initializer for `RefArray` in `include/Splash/Allocators.hpp`:

 ```c++
 struct InitRefArray {